robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.

+- The essay will be in active voice.

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.

 - Do not use cliches or jargon.